wp-plugins/decent-comments/readme.txt

 = 1.1.0 =
 If you want to display comments on posts in a specific category, this version will please you :)
+Also works for tags ... actually, it allows to choose terms from any taxonomy.

 = 1.0.3 =
 Please update, this release guards against shortcode interpretation in comments rendered.